creekorful/ciao/README.md

-# ciao
+# direktion

-Very-simple & idiomatic HTTP redirect server.
+Very-simple & idiomatic HTTP URL rewriter.

 ## How to use it?

-Create a `ciao.json` config file where you want, with your redirections:
+Create a `direktion.json` config file where you want, with your redirections:

 ```json
 {